Family says no hope for German billionaire lost in Swiss Alps

 Haub, a seasoned alpinist, had gone skiing solo but the alarm was raised when he did not show up for an appointment at his hotel in Zermatt.

-Swiss and Italian search and rescue teams have been combing the region around Switzerland's iconic Matterhorn peak.
+Swiss and Italian emergency teams have been combing the region around Switzerland's iconic Matterhorn peak, with helicopters flying over the area while experienced rescuers have carried out foot searches.

+But the search area covered thousands of hectares and operations on the Italian side were also hampered when a wave of harsh weather struck.

 Swiss media reported that Haub had taken the ski lift at the Klein Matterhorn on Saturday at around 8.30am (0630 GMT), and had set off at an altitude of 3,800 metres (12,470 feet) on the glacier-covered mountain - the highest in Europe reachable by cable car.

-Haub was training for the Patrouille des Glaciers, a gruelling race across the Alps organised by the Swiss army and due to take place on Apr 17.
+Haub was training for the Patrouille des Glaciers, a gruelling race across the Alps organised every two years by the Swiss army and due to take place on Tuesday (Apr 17).

+The race, billed as the world's toughest, was conceived on the eve of World War II, as neutral Switzerland prepared to defend the country's borders.

+It was the brainchild of two captains from the 10th Mountain Brigade - a force tasked with protecting the southeastern Swiss Alps - who were looking for ways to hone their troops' skills.

+Haub had participated twice in the competition that combines skiing and climbing.

-But rescuers believe that he had an accident during the solo run.
+But rescuers believe that he had an accident during his solo practice run.

 Tengelmann said efforts would be made to recover Haub's body for burial and that his family would bear all costs towards the search.